json-ql/jsonql-hibernate-search/README.md

 }
 ```

-Of course, this is ony a clunky example.
+Of course, this is only a clunky example.
 Usually the `EntityManager` will be obtained  elsewhere, and it's the only thing required to build `HibernateSearchFilterQueryBuilder`.

 ### 6. Test the controller